AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

   An \emph{application-specific} child-chain that is secured via the parent-chain.
 Dapp-chains may have architecturally distinct state- and transaction-schemes (distinct from those schemes used in the simplex, and other dapp-chains)
 }

-Dapp-chains are not restricted to any particular foundational consensus method.
+Intrinsically, dapp-chains are not restricted to any particular foundational consensus method.
 They might use PoW, or PoS, or PoA, or something else.
 However, dapp-chains also use *Proof of Reflection* with their host simplex-chain.
 With a suitable foundational consensus method, PoR enables dapp-chains to be as secure as their host simplex-chain with little overhead.